jfdev001/algebraic-multigrid/README.md

 # algebraic-multigrid

-Algebraic multigrid implementation using C++ and Eigen
+Algebraic multigrid implementation using C++ and Eigen.

+NOTE: Could just pull FENiCS/DOLFINX CPP/Python and do renaming based on that project structure to achieve the desired functionality.

 # Classes